mesosphere/dcos-docs-site/pages/1.12/metrics/datadog/index.md

 ---
 layout: layout.pug
-title: Sending DC/OS Metrics to Datadog
+title: Export DC/OS Metrics to Datadog
+navigationTitle: Export DC/OS Metrics to Datadog
 menuWeight: 3
 excerpt: Sending DC/OS metrics to Datadog
 beta: true
-enterprise: false
 ---

 DC/OS 1.12 sends metrics via [Telegraf](/1.12/overview/architecture/components/#telegraf), which may be configured to export metrics to Datadog.
 There is no need to install a metrics plugin, as in DC/OS 1.9, 1.10, and 1.11.
-This guide details how to add the appropriate configuration to DC/OS.
-Please note that this functionality is experimental, and that modifying files in `/opt/mesosphere` is not supported.
+This page explains how to add the appropriate configuration to DC/OS.

+<p class="message--note"><strong>NOTE: </strong>This functionality is experimental, and modifying files in `/opt/mesosphere` is not supported. </p>

 **Prerequisite:**